Strategies to improve the quality of macroeconomic forecasts

 Macroeconomic forecasts; accuracy; expert adjustment, forecast bias; improvement

 Macroeconomic forecasts are a key input to macroeconomic policies issued by governments and central banks.
 These forecasts typically concern important variables like growth in Gross Domestic Product (GDP), unemployment and inflation.
-The forecasts usually provide an outlook on the short-run (current year and next year) to medium-term (five years) developments.
+The forecasts usually provide an outlook on the short- (current year and next year) to medium-term (five years) developments.

-Econometric models can form the basis for macroeconomic forecasts, and in reasonably prosperous times these models tend to do well.
+Econometric models can form the basis for macroeconomic forecasts and in reasonably prosperous times these models tend to do well.
 Unfortunately, when times radically change, most econometric models by their very nature are not qualified to predict turning points.
 Such turning points are key features of the business cycle chronology, as they mark the eve of a recession or the beginning of a prosperous period.
-It is therefore common practice to base macroeconomic forecasts on the outcome of an econometric model combined with expert judgment, or in fact, to use no econometric model at all.
+It is therefore common practice to base macroeconomic forecasts on the outcome of an econometric model combined with expert judgement or in fact, to use no econometric model at all.

-Such a judgment, with or without econometric model input, does not always lead to success and this can be observed for the 2008/2009 recession.
+Such a judgement, with or without econometric model input, does not always lead to success and this can be observed for the 2008/2009 recession.
 In those years for the USA, real GDP growth was -0.3 and -2.8, respectively.
 In the June 2008 survey of the Consensus Forecasters the average quote for 2008 was 1.5 (ranging from 0.8 to 1.9), while the average quote for 2009 was 1.7 (with a highest and lowest score of 3.1 and 0.6, respectively).
 Even in the November 2008 survey, the average quote for the very same year, 2018, was 1.4 (with high and low 1.5 and 1.3, respectively), whereas the average quote for 2009 now was -0.6 (with individual quotes ranging from 1.2 to -2.1).
 Apparently, either the econometric model forecasts were off track or expert adjustment or both.

 In recent years, we have seen much research on improving econometric models, sometimes using higher frequency data, and in other cases including more variables or components.
 Also, modern machine learning tools have been developed, where novel search algorithms are implemented.
 Big data in some dimensions (think of retrieving prices data from the internet with availability per minute) are exploited, and also text mining using web crawlers seem to be promising avenues.

-In this project, we will examine whether professional forecasters make improper judgments, potentially driven by heuristics and biases.
-Which of these biases hurt most? we will examine how we can teach forecasters to act differently when they become aware of these biases and heuristics.
+In this project, we will examine whether professional forecasters make improper judgements, potentially driven by heuristics and biases.
+Which of these biases hurt most?
+We will examine how we can teach forecasters to act differently when they become aware of these biases and heuristics.
 Moreover, we will examine if different actions really lead to forecasts that are more accurate.
 Together this should lead to a list of do’s and don’ts when creating forecasts.

 Franses, P.H., H. Kranendonk, and D. Lanser (2011), One model and various experts: Evaluating Dutch macroeconomics forecasts, International Journal of Forecasting, 27, 482-495.